Champagneswap/champagne-info-api/v1-documentation.md

 # Documentation

-All PancakeSwap pairs consist of two different tokens.
+All Champagneswap pairs consist of two different tokens.
 BNB is not a native currency in PancakeSwap, and is represented only by WBNB in the pairs.

-The canonical WBNB address used by the PancakeSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.
+The canonical WBNB address used by the Champagneswap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

 Results are cached for 5 minutes (or 300 seconds).